 Two narrow exemptions exist:

-- Personal use: An individual maintaining a personal contact list is not covered.
+- Personal use: an individual maintaining a personal contact list is not covered.

-- Data Fiduciary: Your organisation, if it decides why and how personal data is processed.
+- Data Fiduciary: your organisation, if it decides why and how personal data is processed.
 Most companies reading this are Data Fiduciaries.

 Key Takeaway